 - All entrants can run on any competition DOT racing tires.
-There is Hoosier Tire Contingency program (below).
+There is Hoosier Tire Contingency program (Described in the next section, below).

 - D and E stock minimum weights are reduced by 150 lbs.